KukoShaku/BountyBoard/readme.md

 #### No seriously, none of my node stuff is running / downloading!
 Try deleting `node_modules` and `bower_components`, then ALSO delete `%appdata%/npm-cache` and THEN run `npm install` and `bower install` from the command line.

+---

+If any bower or node dependencies are added by someone else, you will need to run bower/npm install from the command line.
+Cleaning out your solution, deleting the `node_modules`/`bower_components` folders and re-running `install` should fix many issues.